thehyve/transmart-core/README.md

 Ownership information can only be added by editing an array in `ddl/postgres/META/assign_owners.sql`.

+### Writing the configuration files

+For development, the default configuration should be sufficient.
+For production, the configuration may have to be changed, but even if it doesn't, some directories described in the configuration will need to be created.

+If you need to change configuration parameters, you can change the files in `~/.grails/transmartConfig` that are createdi by the `install` target, but they will be overwritten (after being backed up) the next time you install the configuration again using the same target.
+Therefore, it is preferrable to copy `config/Config-extra.php.sample` into `config/Config-extra.php` and edit the new file.
+In this file, you can edit two blocks of text which will be inserted into two different points in the configuration template, allowing you override any option that the configuration template sets.

+To install the configuration files into `$TSUSER_HOME/.grails/transmartConfig`, (`$TSUSER_HOME` is one of the environment variables defined in the `vars` file)
+run:

+    make -C conf install

 ### Generating new import files from model database